jeffreycwitt/pl399/docs/19-modalities-of-regulation.md

 Think of a "cyberspace" you are very familiar with today.

-<span class="respond">What kind of coding decisions determine the kind of behavior that takes place there?
+<span class="respond"/> What kind of coding decisions determine the kind of behavior that takes place there?

-<span class="respond"> What kind of space is created through these decisions?
+<span class="respond"/> What kind of space is created through these decisions?
 What kind of behaviors does this space enable or prevent?
 Do you personally act different in this space or the same?
 How are code architecture decisions determining how you choose to behave in this space?

 </div>

 # Lessig Chapter 7

-Chapter 7 focus on the ways "things" can be regulated, and takes a general view, considering regulation of all manner of things, not just cyberspace.
+Chapter 7 focuses on the ways "things" can be regulated, and takes a general view, considering regulation of all manner of things, not just cyberspace.

-A key point made here is the insistence against (perhaps) the common or naive view that regulation is simply through positive or written law.
+A key point made here is the insistence against (perhaps) the common or naive view that regulation is simply achieved through positive or written law.

-To the uninformed eye, it appears that law takes into account a number of natural givens, and then makes adjustments through direct legal regulations.
+To the uninformed eye, it appears that law takes into account a number of natural givens, and then makes adjustments through direct laws and threats of punishment (an "ex post sanction" (p.
+124)).

 But Lessig is at pains to point out the illusion of "natural givens" and the way this illusion hides from us the power of regulation at work.
-There many other ways things are regulated (by private or public institutions) and there are thus many ways that governments can "indirectly" regulate besides "directly" regulating through law.
+There many other ways things are regulated (by private or public institutions) and there are thus many ways that governments or private enterprise can "indirectly" regulate besides "directly" regulating through law.

 <div class="discussion" markdown="1">

 On p.
 123 he identifies four means of regulation.

 Law, market, norms, and code/architecture.

 <span class="respond"> Where do see examples of **Market** being used as a form of regulation?
 Can you think of specific example you encounter in your own life?

 <span class="respond"> Where do see examples of **Norms** being used as a form of regulation?
 Can you think of specific example you encounter in your own life?

 <span class="respond"> Where do see examples of **Code/Architecture** being used as a form of regulation?
-In this case, since we "code" doesn't just me computer code, but architecture/design of systems or environments, can you think of a none-cyberspace example?
+In this case, since "code" doesn't just mean computer code, but architecture/design of systems or environments, can you think of a non-cyberspace example?

 </div>

 # Lessig 8, Indirect Regulation and Open Code

 By the end of the chapter (c.
-7) Lessig raises a concern with "indirect regulation.
+7) Lessig raises a concern with "indirect" regulation.
 He notes that indirect regulation has the ability of **masking responsibility**, of making regulation less transparent.
 This has the effect of making regulation easier to enact.

 Thus (**and I think this is the critical takeaway from this chapter**) if we are not aware that "markets, norms, and architecture" can be used as tools of regulation, we're not going to be able to recognize forces behind this regulation.
 Accordingly, if we're not able to recognize these modalities of regulation, we will not be ready and able to deliberate as a community about the pros and cons of the various directions these regulations push us.
 We will be lead by these hidden regulations, rather than being in a position to use them as tools toward where we (as a community) really want to go.

-In chapter 8, Lessig offers one possible to address the "hiddeness" of regulation by code, namely open code.
+In chapter 8, Lessig offers one possible way to address the "hidden-ness" of regulation by code, namely through "open code".

 <div class="discussion" markdown="1">